 If you’re getting married, you’ll need accommodation of some description.
 Whether it’s for you and your family, guests travelling from afar or if you want a large bash with everyone you love under one roof.

-Also, if you know there will be lot’s of guests using a particular hotel, then it’s always worth enquiring if there is a discounted rate for wedding guests.
+Also, if you know there will be lots of guests using a particular hotel, then it’s always worth enquiring if there is a discounted rate.

 Glamping-wise, you can find all venues who offer Glamping right here.
-But again, not all of you guests will feel comfortable with this so again make sure you’ve covered the local b&b/hotel options too.
+But again, not all of your guests will feel comfortable with this option so make sure you’ve covered the local b&b/hotel options too.

 Approx 10-15% of your overall budget will probably be spent on the venue.

 With the average wedding costing £32,000* then that means some couples will spend from around £4,800 on basic venue hire.
 But this is all “average” folks and it can be considerbaly more if you want the venue for a weekend, want to accommodate your friends and family and/or want to marry on a Saturday in August.